f3d-app/f3d/doc/user/CONFIGURATION_FILE.md

 ### Imperative Options

 Command line options and options that are changed interactively overrides options that are set in configuration files.
-This is not always a wanted behavior, so to force an option to always be taken into account even if set in command line are changed interactively, it is possible to use imperative options, by adding a `!` in front of the option name, eg:
+This is not always a desired behavior, so in order to force an option to always be taken into account even if set in command line or changed interactively, it is possible to use imperative options, by adding a `!` in front of the option name, eg:

 ```
 [